gmatteuc/Heart_failure_risk_prediction/README.md

 1. **What are the most significant risk factors associated with heart failure mortality?**
 2. **Can we accurately predict patient survival using clinical features?**

-Created by Giulio Matteucci in 2025 as biomedical data science portfolio project.
+Created by Giulio Matteucci in 2025 as a biomedical data science portfolio project.

 ## Dataset
 The dataset used is the **Heart Failure Clinical Records Dataset**.